coolblock/vpsVivo/README.md

 wget -qO- https://raw.githubusercontent.com/coolblock/vpsVIVO/master/utils/vivo/1vivobin.sh | sudo bash

+(if you are asked what kind of mail configuration you want, just say none, or no configuration)

 once it has finished, in order to confirm that vivo is running, type in

 top